xiaohegong/table-ready/README.md

 ### Running tests
 #### Tests for server calls
+> *Note:* Please make sure you are not running the application locally before you run the tests.
+1. Shut down any running instances of local server.
-1. `cd react-app/`
+2. `cd react-app/`
-2. Start your local mongodb database: `mongod`
+3. Start your local mongodb database: `mongod`
-3. Run `npm test`
+4. Run `npm test`
-4. You will see all the test results and test coverage summary
+5. You will see all the test results and test coverage summary

 #### Tests for react components
 1. `cd react-app/clients`